-We generalize these findings in an asymptotic setting in \citet{ArKo15}. \end{remark} \begin{remark} Often, a set of covariates $z_i$ will be available that does not depend on treatment, but that may be correlated with the outcome variable $y_i$.
+We generalize these findings in an asymptotic setting in \citet{ArKo15}. \end{remark} \begin{remark} Often, a set of covariates $z_i$ will be available that does not depend on the treatment, but that may be correlated with the outcome variable $y_i$.
 If the parameter of interest is still the average treatment effect for units with $x_i=0$, one can simply ignore these covariates.
 Alternatively, to gain additional precision, as suggested in \citet{ccft16}, one can run a local polynomial regression, but with the covariates added linearly.
-In Appendix~\ref{covariate_section_append}, we show that this approach is near optimal if one places smoothness assumptions on the conditional mean of $\tilde{y}_i$ given $x_i$, where $\tilde{y}_i$ is the outcome with the effect of $z_i$ partialled out.
+In \Cref{covariate_section_append}, we show that this approach is near-optimal if one places smoothness assumptions on the conditional mean of $\tilde{y}_i$ given $x_i$, where $\tilde{y}_i$ is the outcome with the effect of $z_i$ partialled out.
 If one is interested in the treatment effect as a function of $z$ (with $x$ still set to zero), one can use our general framework by considering the model $y_i=f(x_i,z_i)+u_i$, specifying a smoothness class for $f$, and constructing CIs for $\lim_{x\downarrow 0}f(x,z)-\lim_{x\uparrow 0}f(x,z)$ for different values of $z$.
-See Appendix~\ref{covariate_section_append} for details.
+See \Cref{covariate_section_append} for details. \end{remark}